atualizado Última hora

 - The hottest mineral spring in Europe (103 C) is in Sapareva Banya,70 kilometers south of Sofia.

-- During the WW2 no Bulgarian Jews were sent to camps due to the uprisal of the Bulgarian citizens who refused to let the trains go.
-Despite being officially on the Nazi side of the war.
+- During the WW2, despite being officially on the Nazi side, Bulgarian Jews were NOT sent to camps due to the uprisal of the Bulgarian citizens who refused to let the trains leave.Thus about 50 000 Jews were saved.

 Many buses are available in the area.

-There are organized tours to The 7 Rila lakes which some of our workawayers had taken.
+- There are organized tours to The 7 Rila lakes which some of our workawayers had taken and would reccommend.

 Staying overnight is recommended.